Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Concepts, terminology, and tools from earlier papers

 (B) Boundary lamps are the same as boundary neon tubes.
 (However, if $I=\pp$ is a boundary lamp, then we sometimes say that $\pp$ is the neon tube of $I$).
 An interval $I$ is an \emph{internal lamp} if $\Peak I$ is the peak of an internal neon tube and $\Foot I$ is the meet of the feet of all internal neon tubes with peak $\Peak I$.
 (These neon tubes are called the neon tubes of $I$.)

 (C) In our lattice diagrams (which are \tbdia-diagrams), \emph{the neon tubes are exactly the thick edges} and \emph{the feet of the lamps are black-filled}.
-Note at this point that we know from Cz\'edli \cite[Lemma 3.1]{CzGlamps} that a lamp is uniquely determined by its foot.
-Thus, for a lamp $I$, \emph{we label the black-filled vertex} $\Foot I$ in our figures by $I$ rather than by $\Foot I$.
-(So we follow the convention of the earlier papers.) \end{definition}
+We know from Cz\'edli \cite[Lemma 3.1]{CzGlamps} that a lamp is uniquely determined by its foot.
+Thus, for a lamp $I$, \emph{we label the black-filled vertex} $\Foot I$ in our figures by $I$ rather than by $\Foot I$. \end{definition}

-The (fixed) \tbdia-diagram of a slim rectangular lattice $L$ lies in a geometric rectangle; it is bordered (from the left and from the right) by $\LBnd L$ and $\RBnd L$, and it is called the \emph{full geometric rectangle} $\FullRect L$ of $L$.
-Definition \ref{def:shfJlrGrDkndmn}(B) and (C) allow us to recall the following definition from Cz\'edli \cite{CzGlamps} in a slightly modified form.